 The Gloucestershire Wassail (“Wassail, Wassail!
 All Over the Town”) is one of many traditional wassails (festive songs, carols) associated with the centuries-old tradition of wassailing.
-In the West of England from where this particular wassail comes, groups of people would go door to door, singing and offering a drink of mulled cider from a large, decorated bowl (the wassail bowl) in exchange for other drinks, food, and gifts.
+In the West of England from where this particular song comes, groups of people would go door to door, singing and offering a drink of mulled cider (wassail) from a large, decorated bowl (the wassail bowl) in exchange for other drinks, food, and gifts.

 The custom of sharing the wassail bowl is supposedly of Saxon origin, a drinking ritual dating to the Middle Ages and derived from one of the observances of the Feast of Yule.
-Today it is associated with Christmas-tide, the twelve days from December 25 to January 5.
+Today it is associated with Christmas-tide, the twelve days from December 25 through January 5.
 The word “wassail” itself comes from an Anglo-Saxon greeting (Middle English “waes hael”) meaning “be thou hale” or “be in good health.”

 Score, parts (Bb tpt.
 1, Bb tpt.
 2, F horn, tbn, tuba) — $12.99